Let’s ban KPIs or perhaps more specifically, let’s ban how we are currently using KPIs.

 KPIs are mixed up with BAU and areas targeted for improvement.
-Then we successfully hide what is important or a priority.
+Hence, we hide what is important or a priority for improvement .
 Not all measures should be KPIs.

 On second thoughts let’s ban KPIs outright, we have made them useless to us.

-Perhaps we should adopt KPMs, key performance measures.
+Let’s adopt KPMs, key performance measures instead.
 KPMs are designed to provide us with meaningful feedback on what we are trying to achieve.
 And the change we are trying to gain, the improvements we are trying to make.
 Maybe we can add Targets to some of these KPMs.
 Then agree on 2-3 goals and reward teams and leaders for when they can demonstrate improvement and goal achievement.

-So, let’s open the discussion – do these KPI issues resonate with you, are there more KPI issues..?
+Therefore, let’s open the discussion, Do these KPI issues resonate with you, are there more KPI issues..?
 Let me know in your comments, or contact me.